Sphinx-Galaxy/crt/README.md

 # General Information

 This Configurable Raditation Testsuite was designed for testing (multiple) devices under irradiation.
-It was made it the Qt framework and it presents different component groups in the various tabs.
-E.g. the first tab is all the power supplies in the test-setup, here the voltage and current can be set and the supply switched on/off either manually or automatically.
+It was made with the Qt framework and it presents different component groups in the various tabs.
+E.g. the first tab shows all the power supplies in the test-setup, here the voltage and current can be set and the supply switched on/off either manually or automatically.

 # Documentation